VVelda/device-feedback/README.md

  * Use link (`<a>`).

 These are all clever workarounds.
 But __why to use workarounds__, when you can __apply this plugin__, and __do not use workarounds__ (read on)?
 Well, I have not told yet, that this workarounds doesn't function each time.
 It is because Android webView is inconsistent across Android versions.
 On GigerBread click-sound feedback fires everytime you tap webView.
 It doesn't matter If you tap `<button>` or element with `onclick` listener.
-It is fire also If you tap nothing – transparent space inside webView.
+It is fire also If you tap nothing â€“ transparent space inside webView.
 This is not a very good feedback.
 In a fact, it is a very bad feedback, maybe more rather anti-feedback.
 Real feedback fire just in case you tap a tappable element.
 Acoustics feedback works quite good in ICS, but does not work at all in Jelly Bean 4.1.
 You cannot rely on this webView behaviour if you wanna user with good user experience.
 #### Solution ####